How to Improve Survey Response Rates survey response rate

 Using robust skip logic in your surveys will enhance your dataset and drive completion/response rates.

 Branching is a useful method for moving respondents down specific, pre-planned paths built within the survey.
-The particular path they take depends on how the respondents answer previous question — like a “choose your own adventure” novel!
+The particular path they take depends on how the respondents answer previous questions — like a “choose your own adventure” novel!

 This tactic contributes to personalization in the way that it is responsive to the audiences’ actions.